 Now... with all that said, there is another possibility.
 Inside of every electric vacuum pump system I've ever encountered is a Check Valve.
 This valve is suppose to 'feel' that you are foot pumping your unit and close off the large vacuum tube leading from the vacuum pump to the lower section reservoir bellow.
 If it is stuck open, you have a 1-1/8" hole allowing air into the system.
 In other words, you have ONE HUGE LEAK!

 Obviously, if the valve never closes, you found a major problem.
-Fixing it isn't difficult so I won't go into it.
+Fixing it isn't difficult.
+So, I shot the video below to show you what to do.
 But if the valve did work smartly, the problem is in the player system.

 Best of luck,

 To PARTS Page To HOME Page Back to Top

 Now Playing: Bluing the Black Keys is presented Courtesy of George Bogatko, owner of SlotTime Rolls & Records.
 Masterfully arranged, this is is just one of many MIDI files that George has provided for use at the Player-Care Web Domain.
 Many Thanks George.

 Also, check out the link near the top of the Home Page to SlotTime Rolls & Records, part of Georges' company, Inlux Editions.
 Another of Georges' terrific 'Holiday' arrangements can be heard by CLICKING HERE.